VVcattie/Software-Codes/README.md

   package-lock.json
   server.js

   We have three folders, package-lock.json, package.json, server.js mainly.
-In resources folder we have css, img and js files.
-In views folder, we have all html and pug files.
+In the resources folder we have CSS, img, and js files.
+In the views folder, we have all HTML and pug files.

+How to build/run/test/etc code:
+We build the code little by little in our IDE(Atom,VS) and use Teletype while collaboration, started with writing codes from one feature to another feature.
+Then we run codes on Localhost, change codes together, and update GitHub timely.
+Also, we do test on our device too.
+We built test cases to outline procedures that we would use to make sure our code was working based on requirements and to improve our codes.